Maris Vijay

-Maris Vijay is a film composer and singer from Tamil Nadu, India.
-He works for Tamil and Hindi cinema.
+Maris Vijay is a film composer and singer, who works in Tamil and Hindi films and independent music.

 Film career

 Maris Vijay started his film career in 2013 when he began Miracle Waves Studio, a recording and mixing studio.
-He was approached by film director "Paarthi" to compose the score and soundtrack for his Tamil film, Vingyani.
+He was approached to compose the score and soundtrack for his Tamil film, Vingyani.
 Maris debuted as a film composer from this film in 2014.

-In 2018, Maris sung a song in Villavan film.
+In 2018, Maris sung a song in Villavan.

-Additionally, Maris Vijay has worked on non-film projects that were influenced by musical composers like A. R. Rahman.
-He wrote songs for numerous schools' anthems.

-Shailey Bidwaikar along with Maris Vijay released her first Tamil song.

 Maris received Nation's Icon Award in 2022.

-In 2025, Vijay also worked in a Tamil film Vattakanal.
+In 2025, Vijay also worked in a Tamil film Vattakhanal.